-I write here in order to work things out and understand myself better.
-I write here in order to put things down that I have been carrying around in my head, so I don’t need to carry them around anymore.
-I write here in order to capture a moment and have something that I can look back on, remembering what I thought and felt at the time.
+I write here in order to work things out and understand myself better: to put down the things that I have been carrying around in my head so I don’t have to carry them anymore, and to capture moments I can look back on later, remembering what I thought and felt at the time.

-Despite writing for myself, I find it incredibly rewarding when I make a connection with someone else across the Internet.
-When I post a blog entry, it gets sent to both micro.blog and Twitter.
-Micro.blog is a lovely place to hang out and I try to check in there on a regular basis.
-I spend quite a bit of time with the WB-40 podcast Signal group too.
-The micro.blog and WB-40 people are my people.
+Despite writing for myself, I love it when something I post here makes a connection with someone else.
+When I post a blog entry, it gets sent to micro.blog, Bluesky and Mastodon.
+I spend time in the WB-40 podcast Signal group too, with friends I’ve made online.

 Home

-I’m a dad to two boys, one a teenager and the other almost in his teens, and husband to a wonderful wife of nearly 20 years.
-We live in Berkhamsted, a lovely market town in Hertfordshire, UK, about 25 miles north-west of central London as the crow flies.
+I’m a dad to two boys: one at college in Texas, and another who is studying for his A-Levels here in the UK.
+I’m also husband to a wonderful wife; we’ve been married for over 20 years.
+We live in Berkhamsted, a lovely market town in Hertfordshire, about 25 miles north-west of central London.

 Work

-I’ve worked in Financial Services since 1999, for a Swiss Bank until 2010 and with Chinese and South African firms since then.
+I’ve worked in the technology departments of financial services firms since 1999, for a Swiss bank until 2010 and with Chinese and South African firms since then.

-I currently work for a small advisory arm of a large South African bank, managing the IT change portfolio and ‘ways of working’ for our staff and offices in five financial centres outside of Africa.
+I currently work for a small advisory arm of a large South African bank, managing the IT change portfolio and ‘ways of working’ for our staff and offices in four financial centres outside of Africa.
 Working in a small part of a large firm seems to be a real sweet spot.
 I love the team and the work that we get to do.
-I recently led a challenging programme to design and implement a new ‘green field’ IT infrastructure stack in each of our offices to replace the legacy stack that we inherited; a crazy amount of work that we had to get done to a hard deadline, but incredibly rewarding when our colleagues started to reap the benefits of the new platform.
+In 2019–2020 I led a challenging programme to design and implement a new greenfield IT infrastructure stack in each of our offices to replace the legacy stack that we inherited; a crazy amount of work that we had to get done to a hard deadline, but incredibly rewarding when our colleagues started to reap the benefits of the new platform.
+We halved our cost base with zero project budget.

-I’ve been a governor of a local primary school since 2013, a wonderful role that I wish I could dedicate more time to.
-Over that time I’ve held various roles including Chair, and I am currently serving as Vice Chair and Chair of the Finance Committee.
-When times have been tough at work and I’ve felt undervalued, being a governor has reminded me that I do have something to add.
+Between 2013 and 2023 I was a governor of a local primary school, a wonderful role that I hope to return to someday.
+Most of that time was spent in the Chair or Vice Chair roles, as well as Chair of the Finance Committee.
+When times were tough at work and I felt undervalued, being a governor reminded me that I had something positive to contribute.

 Play

-I love to read, and have kept track of what I’ve been reading for over a decade.
-My interests are frustratingly broad, so I try to mix fiction with books for work, history, biographies etc. and tend to add one or two books to my wish list every day.
+I love to read, and I’ve kept track of what I’ve been reading for over a decade.
+My interests are frustratingly broad, so I try to mix fiction with books for work, history, biographies etc., and tend to add one or two books to my wish list every week.
 I spend a lot of time wishing I was curled up with a book.
-I’m a prolific highlighter and have recently started using Readwise so that I can remember what I have read.
+I’m a prolific highlighter and use Readwise to help me remember what I have read.

 Music has been a passion of mine from an early age.
 I love to sing around the house (or perhaps I just love the sound of my own voice) but am a listener rather than a creator.
 For over a decade I’ve been part of a local album club, which is like a book club but without the homework; it’s the best night of the month.
 Since investing in a turntable a few years ago I’ve tried to support the artists I enjoy by buying their records and have a slowly growing collection.

 After 20 years of doing less exercise than 99% of living things on the planet, fear of my own mortality saw me take up road cycling in 2013.
 I love long endurance rides, and once rode from London to Milan through nine countries in nine days.
-This year I rode my first Audax, covering over 300km (200mi) in a day.
+In 2021 I rode my first Audax, covering over 300km (200mi) in a day, and then topped it earlier this year by taking part in London-Wales-London, with 452km ridden in just over 24 hours.

-I’m addicted to podcasts and listen to hours of them every week, usually on my bike trainer or on my commute when we’re not in the middle of a pandemic.
+I’m addicted to podcasts and listen to hours of them every week, usually on my bike trainer or on my commute.
 The backlog of podcasts is similar to my backlog of books, and I try to curate a varied set of things to listen to.

 Getting in touch

-If you want to get in contact with me you can find me on Twitter as @adoran2 or email me at [email protected].
+If you want to get in contact with me, you can find me on Mastodon at @[email protected], Bluesky at @andrewdoran.uk or email me at [email protected].

 Unless otherwise stated or indicated, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.